Thank you G6 for your creative and amusing title. It has been put to good use.

 today as I pulled into a parking lot I saw a couple getting out of a Camry.

 The car looked well maintained, and they looked young, so I assumed they are a relatively new young couple.
 The guy came out first.
 He was not too tall, but well built.
 The latest in (what looked to me) cool athletic footwear.
-He had strong features, beautiful blue eyes (we got out of our car almost at the same time, and I notice blue eyes), Check Spellingand said something to his wife that made him smile- and it was a great smile.
+He had strong features, beautiful blue eyes (we got out of our car almost at the same time, and I notice blue eyes), and said something to his wife that made him smile- and it was a great smile.

 He quickly stepped around the back of the car to get his wife, who was coming out of her side.
 She had beautiful auburn hair (the two inches of it I could see) and he said something to her that made her laugh- the classic tinkling sweet laugh you read about in Victorian novels and wait to hear.
 That was her laugh.
 He took her hand and they went into the store.
 I thought about how happy they looked.
 They have their whole future ahead of them, prime of their youth, a lifetime of raising kids, building relationships, enjoying life together.
 I sighed and thought how fast those 23 years have gone for me, since I was first married.
 Happy times, but gone by so quickly.